anson-vandoren/ansonvandoren.com/content/posts/matrix-server-digital-ocean.md

 (e.g., `matrix.ansonvandoren.com`) instead of the domain name itself.
 Neither of these criteria makes the setup unmanageable, but each adds a bit of complexity that I'll describe below.

-My domain name is registered through [NameCheap](https://namecheap.com), which has been an absolute pleasure to work with over the last few years.
-Since the nameservers for `ansonvandoren.com` already point towards DigitalOcean, I don't need to make any changes there.
+My domain name is registered through [NameCheap](https://namecheap.pxf.io/mDrKy), which has been an absolute pleasure to work with over the last few years.
+Since the nameservers for `ansonvandoren.com` already point towards DigitalOcean, I don't need to make any changes there. _(Note: I may gain a small commission from Namecheap if you use the link above.
+You will not be charged anything extra for using it.
+Thanks!)_

 If you're starting out from scratch and do need to point a Namecheap domain at a Digital Ocean droplet, you'll want the "Custom DNS" setting, and the nameservers shown below: